₹198.00

 Ans 6.

-Definition and Classification of Non-Performing Assets (NPAs)
+Definition of Non-Performing Assets (NPA)